BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 For Lab 1, a UML diagram is not required or relevant.
 Our class discussion of UML diagrams will happen before the Lab 2 writeup.

-For Lab 1, a UML diagram is not relevant.
-Instead, you must include screenshots and/or other images relevant to your writeup.

 Make sure that your screenshots and UML diagrams display correctly on GitHub before submitting them.
-Also, ensure that the screenshots are readable (TAs don’t have supervision if you can’t read it well, then neither can we).
+Also, ensure that the screenshots are clear and readable.

-For the UML diagrams, it is acceptable to submit photos taken with a phone, only if the UML has been hand-drawn.
-All UMLs made on a computer must be screenshots, not photos.
+For the UML diagrams, it is acceptable to submit a photos if the diagram was hand-drawn.
+All UMLs made on a computer should be exported to an appropriate image format such as PNG, JPEG, or SVG.